quantum-journal/quantum-journal/README.md

 3. Alternatively you can use `quantumarticle.cls` without installing it by simply putting it in the same folder as your main LaTeX source file.
 This can be the most convenient option if you are working on a manuscript together with collaborators that do not want to install `quantumarticle.cls` and are exchaning the source files of your manuscript via email of cloud storage services.

-4. Finally, you can use `quantumarticle.cls` without even downloading it at all  on the collaborative writing platform [overleaf](https://www.overleaf.com/) by starting you project from the `quantumarticle` [template](https://www.overleaf.com/latex/templates/template-for-submission-to-quantum-journal/gsjgyhxrtrzy) provided for your convenience.
+4. Finally, you can use `quantumarticle.cls` without even downloading it at all on the collaborative writing platform [overleaf](https://www.overleaf.com/) by starting you project from the `quantumarticle` [template](https://www.overleaf.com/latex/templates/template-for-submission-to-quantum-journal/gsjgyhxrtrzy) as well as with the [ShareLaTeX](https://www.sharelatex.com/project) online LaTeX editor by using the `quantumarticle` [template](https://www.sharelatex.com/templates/5851932b93a02abc513710f3) there.

 ## Compatibility